Many infections and disorders that cause inflammation can cause chronic meningitis.

 Disorders that are not infections can also cause chronic meningitis.
 They include

-A few people have developed chronic fungal meningitis after they were given methylprednisolone (a corticosteroid) as an injection into the space around the spinal cord (called an epidural injection) in the lower back (for example, to relieve sciatica).
+Years ago, a few people developed chronic fungal meningitis after they were given methylprednisolone (a corticosteroid) as an injection into the space around the spinal cord (called an epidural injection) in the lower back (for example, to relieve sciatica).
 In all cases, the drug had not been prepared using sterile techniques.
 Symptoms include headache, confusion, nausea, and/or fever.
 Most people also have a stiff neck, but about one third do not.
 Symptoms may occur up to 6 months after the injection.
 If people have any of these symptoms during the weeks or months after having a corticosteroid injection in their back, they should call their doctor.

 Occasionally, chronic meningitis persists for months or even years, but no organisms are identified, and death does not result.
 This type of meningitis is called chronic idiopathic meningitis.
 Treatment with antifungal drugs or corticosteroids does not help.
 However, some people with chronic idiopathic meningitis eventually recover without treatment.